 The Accident May Be Forgiven but Is It Forgotten?

 Your current insurer may have forgiven the collision and not hiked your rates, but the accident is not forgotten.
 It still goes on your insurance history.

-If a driver chooses to shop their rate and move to a new insurance company, forgiveness for an accident will not come along.
-Thus the new insurance company can and likely will charge for the accident on the new policy.
-This fact is what keeps the current insurance company confident that they will keep customers.
-Of course, there is nothing wrong with staying with the insurance company that is not charging for an accident, but should a driver want or need to change for other reasons, this might come as a surprise.
+The fact that the collision is still reported is what keeps your current insurance company confident they will keep you as a customer.
+Why?
+Because if you choose to shop your rate, you’ll likely find that other insurers’ premiums will reflect the reality that you have an at-fault collision on your record.
+Of course, there is nothing wrong with staying with the insurance company that is not charging for an accident but should a driver want or need to change insurance providers for other reasons; this might come as a surprise.

-It is commonly believed that the accident will not result in an increase no matter what the situation, but this is not true.
+Since accident forgiveness is often not free, it’s essential to understand what you’re buying.
 Every insurance company has limits on how they choose to apply the feature and in what situation it applies and does not apply.
-It is important to read all the fine print and get all the details before buying a policy to obtain accident forgiveness.
+It is important to read all the fine print and get all the details before you buy a car insurance policy to obtain accident forgiveness.